top of page

 Step 5: Communicate and Cascade

-• Communicate the OKRs throughout the organization, ensuring everyone understands their role in achieving them.
+• Communicate the OKRs throughout the organization.

 Step 6: Regularly Review and Update